 The guidelines outlined in this document take into account the great variety of project partners, project formats and areas, and they need to be adapted to the specific circumstances of each project.
-The guidelines complement the information given in the European Solidarity Corps Guide and they form part of the Info Kit to be given to all participants before departure.
+The guidelines complement the information given in the European Solidarity Corps Guide1 and they should be given to all participants before departure.

-2. Implementing bodies
+2. IMPLEMENTING BODIES